Allied Bank Limited: 1991–2000: Management Buyout, Corruption, and Decline

 Allied Bank was privatized and purchased by its employees in 1991.
 During this period, several employee buyouts took place, including that of Exxon Pakistan's fertilizer division.
 Many believed that Allied Bank's employee buyout would result in the creation of a successful, employee-owned bank.
 However, this optimism proved to be misplaced.
-Allied Bank, still operating with practices from its nationalization era, struggled with inefficiency and poor credit practices, unlike the employees of Exxon who were well-versed in private-sector operations.
-While MCB Bank showed improvement after privatization, Allied Bank continued to face financial difficulties.
+Still operating under practices from its nationalization era, the bank continued to face financial difficulties, marked by inefficiency and poor credit practices.
 The bank's non-performing loans increased from 16 percent in 1993 to 36 percent in 2003.
 The first two CEOs appointed after privatization were imprisoned on charges of corruption, and Allied Bank became the only Pakistani bank to undergo the privatization process twice.

 In 1999, a major client of Allied Bank borrowed a substantial amount to acquire a 35 percent stake in the bank.
 However, the client subsequently defaulted on the loans.
 The State Bank of Pakistan (SBP), which held a 49 percent share in Allied Bank, intervened and prevented the transfer of shares from employees to external shareholders.